martindisch/weather-v4/README.md

 This is the third iteration of my simple weather station using an AM2302 sensor, this time with a SvelteKit web app on Cloudflare Pages.

+The system has two parts:

+- Base station with sensor, taking regular measurements and uploading them to the backend whenever it has connectivity
+- [Backend and client](weather-app/README.md) for storing and interacting with current and historical readings

 ## License

 [MIT License](LICENSE)